-As of March 11, 2022, we have received net proceeds of \$53.3 billion from the sale of shares of our common stock.
-We have contributed the net proceeds to BREIT OP in exchange for a corresponding number of Class S, Class I, Class T, and Class D units.
-BREIT OP has primarily used the net proceeds to make investments in real estate and real estate debt as further described below under "Investment Portfolio."
-We intend to continue selling shares on a monthly basis.
+As of March 17, 2023, we had received net proceeds of \$71.9 billion from the sale of 5.6 billion shares of our common stock in our continuous public offering and private offerings.
+We contributed the net proceeds to BREIT OP in exchange for a corresponding number of Class S, Class I, Class T, Class D and Class C units.
+BREIT OP has primarily used the net proceeds to make investments in real estate and real estate debt and for other general corporate purposes (including to fund repurchase requests under our share repurchase plan from time to time) as further described below under "Investment Portfolio."
+We intend to continue selling shares of our common stock on a monthly basis through our continuous public offering and private offerings.